ThePrince26/BeCode-Project-main/BeCode-Project-main/README.md

 #Data Scrapping
 #Data Visualization

-Getting familiar with Pandas, doing exercices, watching tutorials, Day 6 & 7 : Creating the code & obtaining the visuals.
+Day 1 - 5 : Getting familiar with Pandas, doing exercices & watching tutorials.
+Day 6 & 7 : Creating the code & obtaining the visuals.

 I didn't have enough time to clean my data in the way that I wanted and to make the graphs more readable but it was nevertheless a good first exercice.

 #Machine Learning

 Learning the material

 Cleaning the data

 Building the pipeline, getting the result & evaluation